palxx/palxx/README.md

   <img src="https://media.giphy.com/media/26BRuo6sLetdllPAQ/giphy.gif" width="300" alt="Welcome GIF" />
   <h2>Masters in Computer Science | Deep Learning & AI Enthusiast</h2>
 </div>
 I hold a Master's in Computer Science and have a passion for pushing the boundaries of technology.
-Currently, I'm diving deep into Deep Learning, exploring Transformers and **Large Language Models (LLMs) , all powered by Python.
+Currently, I'm diving deep into Deep Learning, exploring Transformers and Large Language Models (LLMs) , all powered by Python and CUDA.
 Whether it's designing cutting-edge neural networks or fine-tuning transformer architectures, I'm always on the lookout for innovative solutions to complex problems.

 ---